DSA

 Move Zeroes in Java (Stable In-Place)

-Use write index insertPos for next non-zero value.
+1. Keep a write pointer insertPos for the next non-zero slot.

 class Solution {